SandunMunasinghe20/job-portal-springboot-react/README.md

 # 💼 Fullstack Job Portal

 A full-featured, responsive Job Portal built using **Java 21 (Spring Boot)** for the backend and **React + Vite** for the frontend.
-Developed as a university project to demonstrate fullstack engineering capabilities.
+Developed individually to demonstrate fullstack engineering capabilities.

 ---

 ## 🚀 Project Overview

-This Job Portal enables:
+This fullstack Job Portal allows seamless interaction between Employers and Job Seekers.
+Key features include:

-- 🧑‍💼 Employers to post, update, and delete job listings
+🧑‍💼 Employers can post, update, and delete job listings, and manage applications.

-- 👨‍🎓 Job Seekers to browse, search, and apply for jobs
+👨‍🎓 Job Seekers can browse, search, filter, and apply to jobs with uploaded resumes.
-- 🔐 Secure login and registration system with role-based access control

-Backed by a **MySQL database**, the app was entirely built by me to demonstrate robust, modern fullstack development.
+🔐 Secure login, registration, and password management using Spring Security

+      Passwords are hashed with BCryptPasswordEncoder

+      JWT-based authentication for stateless sessions

+      Role-based access control enforced via @PreAuthorize annotations

+💬 Messaging system enabling Employers and Job Seekers to communicate securely based on application status.

+📂 Upload and view resumes, profile pictures, and company logos securely.

+The project is fully developed individually, with a MySQL database backend, Spring Boot APIs, and a React + Vite frontend, demonstrating end-to-end fullstack development, database design, and security best practices.
 ---

 ## 🧑‍💻 My Role as Developer